Separation and divorce

 Here are a few suggestions of resources that you can direct your ex towards:

-Family pre-mediation service (website in French only - Centres de justice de proximité)
+Info-separation service (Centres de justice de proximité)

 Guide: Your Conflict, Your Solutions (Fondation du Barreau du Québec)